swpark0413/swpark0413.github.io/content/publication/cikm23/index.md

 ---
-title: 'SOS: Score-based oversampling for tabular data'
+title: 'MadSGM: Multivariate Anomaly Detection with Score-based Generative Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Jayoung Kim
-  - Chaejeong Lee
-  - Yehjin Shin
+- Haksoo Lim
-  - admin
+- Sewon Park†
 - Minjung Kim
+- Jaehoon Lee
+- Seonkyu Lim
 - Noseong Park
-  - Jihoon Cho

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-08-14T00:00:00Z'
+date: '2023-10-21T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-08-14T00:00:00Z'
+publishDate: '2023-10-21T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).